Cornelius Bennett: NFL career statistics

+Regular season

 Personal life

 In May 1997, Bennett committed "vicious acts" during a sexual assault of a woman at the Hyatt Regency hotel in Buffalo.
 He pleaded guilty and was sentenced to 60 days in jail for sexual misconduct.
 He was also placed on three years' probation, fined $500, ordered to perform 100 hours of community service, ordered to pay back $617 in medical bills for the woman, and ordered to undergo anger-management and substance-abuse counseling.

 Bennett lives in Hollywood, Florida, with his second wife, Kimberly Bennett.